-When an Applier replicator first connects to an Extractor replicator, some basic information is exchanged to ensure that the Extractor replicator and THL match through the use of an EPOCH number, which is a sequence number in the THL.
-Once this information has been exchanged and established, the THL on the Source is sent to the requesting Target in a continuous stream of THL data.
+When a slave replicator first connects to a master replicator, some basic information is exchanged to ensure that the master replicator and THL match through the use of an EPOCH number, which is a sequence number in the THL.
+Once this information has been exchanged and established, the THL on the master is sent to the requesting slave in a continuous stream of THL data.
 Only when communication is broken, for example when going offline or failure, is the handshake information exchanged again.